codebloodedlions/Cora/README.md

   (vid link here)
 </p>

-# CORA is designed to assist programmers in their coding journey, both upcoming and seasoned, by providing tools that can help them tackle problems
+# Meet CORA, a personal assitant to accompany you in your coding journey.
+Whether you're an upcoming or seasoned programmer, CORA provdes tools that can help you tackle just about any problem!
-- Powered by OpenAI, we're able to use the power of AI to help solve your problems.
+- Powered by OpenAI, we're able to use the power of AI to help solve your problems and answer your questions.
-- Use our editing feature to correct code syntax and spelling mistakes!.
+- Not sure if your spelling or syntax is correct?
+Let CORA take a look at it!
+If there are any problems, they'll be fixed sent to you!
-- Need help coming up with a project to hone your programmer skills?
-Fear not! ask Cora questions and receive helpful responses!.
+- Need help coming up with a project to hone your skills?
+Wondering what a hashmap is?
+Fear not! ask CORA questions and receive helpful responses!.
-- Want to compare an algorithm?
-Maybe you're new to programming and need help writing a block of code?
-Ask Cora! receive an example implementation in seconds!
+- Need to see how a Merge Sort algorithm is written?
+Maybe you're new to programming and need help implementing a data structure?
+Ask CORA and receive an example implementation in seconds!

 <p align="center">
   <br/>